#00006 Print This PagePrint This Page

 Down to leeward at the cliffs of Baccalieu.

-First sung by Jack Withers in April, 1934, on the popular serial radio show The Adventures of the Irene B. Mellon.
-Also sung by the Kenny Family of Kitchuses, NL, and recorded by Stan Rogers, Harry Hibbs, and Bristol's Hope.
+First sung by Jack Withers in April, 1934, on the popular serial radio show The Adventures of the Irene B Mellon.

 xxxxxxxxxxxxxxxxxxxxxxxx